beazergood/db-portfolio/README.md

 ### TailwindCSS

 - TailwindCSS for styling.
 I find tailwind really easy to learn and use.
 So far it can do everything I'm looking for in a CSS framework.

-## How to add to project

-# TODO

-[x] add chakra UI
-- create an MDX page
-- update Next to 13
-- add dark mode
-- add a blog!
-- make it more accessible